 By prioritizing and planning, you can live in Boston on your City Year stipend.
 The information and resources below will help you prepare for your year (or two) of service.
 The financial circumstances, expectations, and priorities of the Boston corps will vary, so this information is intended to be a guide for you to develop a thoughtful budget for yourself with the most information possible.

-Stipend: First-year AmeriCorps members earn $564 bi-weekly.
+Stipend: First-year AmeriCorps members earn $629 bi-weekly.
 Your AmeriCorps stipend is taxable, and the amount of taxes deducted from your paycheck will depend on the number of allowances you claim when you complete Form W-4 (Withholding Allowances) as part of your hiring paperwork.
 You may change your elections at any time.
-Currently, first-year members claiming only themselves, receive $462 bi-weekly, after taxes.
+At a stipend of $629, first-year members claiming only themselves would receive approximately $520 bi-weekly after taxes are deducted.
 Please note that federal and state income tax withholding rates are subject to change from year to year.